sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Make donation link

 ✅️ company address should be populated in reset prayer modal

 ❌ Create my own SVG image component.
 Component.
 I will use this for.
 This component should take in
 SVG URL and add className on it on it.

+Import Export Prayer time

+Only allow alphanumeric characters in masjid URL. validate length to 20 character

-▶️ Edit Company Profile page
+✅️ Edit Company Profile page

-▶️ Edit user profile page
+✅️ Edit user profile page

 ▶️ Design password reset flow